byronsha/TinyApp/README.md

 ```

 ## Create webpack.config.js file
-In your root directory, create a file named `webpack.config.js`, and copy the following code:
+In your project's root directory, create a file named `webpack.config.js`, and copy into it the following code:

 ```
 var path = require('path');